 How do you conserve and curate digital art?

 Is tech just for interpretation as opposed to art?

 Who are the patrons of digital art and who is buying and collecting digital art?

 For the artist, which comes first, technology or art?

 Carla Rapoport – Founder and Director of the Lumen Prize

-Fabio Giampietro – Winner of the Mixed Reality and overall Lumen Prize 2016.
+Fabio Giampietro – Winner of the 2016 Lumen Prize Gold Award.